Yoav666s/dnd-wiki/index.markdown

     url: "/expansions/survivors-guide-to-morgenfell/"
     btn_label: "Read More"
     btn_class: "btn--light-outline"
+subclasses_2024:
+  - image_path: /assets/images/classes/sorcerer/fey-soul/2024/normal.jpg
+    alt: "Fey Sorcery"
+    title: "Fey Sorcery"
+    excerpt: "Your innate magic comes from the distant realms of the Feywild.
+You might trace your lineage to an entity from that place, or perhaps you were exposed to its energy and transformed by it."
+    url: "/classes/sorcerer/fey-sorcery/"
+    btn_label: "Read More"
+    btn_class: "btn--light-outline"
+  - image_path: /assets/images/classes/rogue/mirage-dancer/2024/normal.jpg
+    alt: "Mirage Dancer"
+    title: "Mirage Dancer"
+    excerpt: "Mirage Dancers are trained in subtle magic, using illusions to enhance their roguish abilities.
+They are masters of misdirection, beguiling friend, foe, and everything in between.
+The source of their magic is likely tied to the Feywild."
+    url: "/classes/rogue/mirage-dancer-2024/"
+    btn_label: "Read More"
+    btn_class: "btn--light-outline"
+  - image_path: /assets/images/classes/warlock/the-thing/2024/normal.jpg
+    alt: "Thing of the Hollow Patron"
+    title: "Thing of the Hollow Patron"
+    excerpt: "The Thing of the Hollow is not a distant cosmic will, but a living presence that coils through caverns, roots itself in mountain bones, and listens through the trembling earth."
+    url: "/classes/warlock/thing-of-the-hollow-patron/"
+    btn_label: "Read More"
+    btn_class: "btn--light-outline"
 excerpt: "Nornfeld is a vast and immersive world designed for tabletop role-playing, featuring multiple campaign settings that cater to both new and veteran adventurers."
 header:
   overlay_image: /assets/images/home/header.png